jspoh/feline_frenzy/Nikesaurus_ReadMe.txt

 Input keys:
 For all scenes:
 - Press 'P' key to stop Audio
-To toggle between scenes:
+- Press 'C' key to crash the game and log the crash in src/Managers/crash_log.txt To toggle between scenes:
 - Press 'Enter' key to go to the next scene

+Animation scene:
+- press space button to show the animations of sprite

-In Collision scene:
+Collision Scene:
 - Press 'T' to toggle to show the AABB binding box around the sprite

-Collision Scene:
 - showcase of cloning entity with Left mouse click
 - showcase of player controller movement with the WASD keys